sajadgzd/JavaProjects/README.md

-# This Repo is for my Java Projects
+# This Repository is for my Java Projects